Myrroddin/wow-cleanup-tool/README.md

 1. Accept license on first run
 2. Auto-detect or browse for WoW path
 3. Configure preferences (theme, font, delete mode, logging)
-4. Use Log and Developer tabs for activity and diagnostics
+4. Use Log and Developer tabs for activity and diagnostics.
+Both tabs now display logs in a text area with grid-based layout and log control buttons.

 ## Development